g-l-i-t-c-h-o-r-s-e/SyphonVST/README.md

 # SyphonVST
- VST2.4 Plugin That Displays a Syphon Video Feed in your DAW! | Tested on Mojave MacOS 10.14.6
+Realtime Video Rendering in your very DAW (: